First Info - IAYC 2018 (29th July - 18th August)

 Population: ~ 64 Million (2013)

 Official Language: English

 Travelling in Europe in general (and in England in particular) is very safe.
 You should have no problem finding English speakers!

 Nettlecombe Court is located in an area of very little light pollution.
 These conditions will be ideal for observing, which takes place during working group time as part of your project, or outside after midnight meal when the telescopes are available for everyone.
 Catch a glimpse of a celestial object through a telescope or lie down in your sleeping bag and enjoy the view.

 Startrails over Nettlecombe Court

 It’s not a problem if you don’t have any experience observing, the leaders and other participants are always happy to help.
 It doesn’t matter if it’s about constellations, how to use a telescope or how to take astro-pictures.
 At the beginning of the camp we will offer a telescope introduction to help you get a feel for the basics of how to use a telescope on your own.

 Furthermore, there’ll be a photographic darkroom available.
 This means that you can take black and white (film) photos and develop them yourself.
 You are also welcome to bring your own telescope or binoculars.
 We will have available several telescopes and CCD cameras suitable for observing and the taking of astro-pictures.

 To participate in the IAYC you must be 16 to 24 years old (16 and 24 included).
 The participation fee for timely applications is 690 EUR.
-This applies to applications submitted before the 15th of April 2017.
-You will also require to sign a consent form and post it by regular mail before this date (the post stamp date counts!).
+This applies to applications submitted before the 7th of April 2018.
+You are required to sign a consent form and post it by regular mail before this date (the post stamp date counts!).

 Later applications will be considered if places are still available, with an increased fee of 750 EUR.
-Timely applicants will be notified about the outcome of their application at the beginning of May.
+Timely applicants will be notified about the outcome of their application at the end of April.
 If accepted, you will need to transfer the applicable participation fee within 7 days of receiving the acceptance e-mail.